hassankgit/c-database/README.md

 - `./cclist` // Lists all records
 - `./ccmatch [query]` // Finds all records with the provided substring
 - `./ccyear [year 1] [year 2]` // Gets all records within the year range

+`cctest.c` and a few of the other files contain some notes I took when learning this cool stuff!